futzu/SCTE35_threefive/README.md

 # :rocket: threefive

-#### threefive is a SCTE35 Decoder,Editor, Encoder, and Parser library in Python3.
+#### threefive is a SCTE35 Decoder Encoder Parser library in Python3.

 * threefive references the __2020 SCTE35__ Specification.